cbcrg/tcoffee/docs/tcoffee_quickstart_unistrap.rst

 ********
-Exemples
+Examples
 ********

 Produce bootsrap replicates by shuffling sequences and guide tree sister nodes
 ==============================================================================

-In the following exemple, the input order of the sequences will be shuffled 10 times so as to generate as many MSA replicates (-msa).
+In the following example, the input order of the sequences will be shuffled 10 times so as to generate as many MSA replicates (-msa).
 Each time a guide tree will be generated using mbed (-tree), and the sister nodes of this tree will be randomly shuffled (i.e. left and right will be randomléy reassigned to left or right) - note that this shuffling does not change the topology.
 For each shuffled replicated, an MSA willl be estimated with clustalo (-method) and each MSA this produced will be used to produce 10 replicates.

 .. note:: Note: This mode will re-compute a guide tree for every sequence shuffle.
 The tree shuffle is not needed but it will increase the probability of each iteration delivering a different MSA.
 It is much more computationaly efficient to replace the sequence order shuffle with a tree shuffle thgat will generate a comparable amount of MSA diversity at a significantly lower computational cost.